 Don't get caught up visiting all the basic tourist attractions when in Atlanta, GA.
 Instead, visit the city like the locals do, and check out places like the Atlanta Botanical Garden, Piedmont Park, the College Football Hall of Fame, The BeltLine and Lanier Islands.

-During the fall and winter months it’s easy for gardeners to be discouraged with the lack of life in the garden.
-But these dismal months are a great time to invest interest in birds, and how to encourage them to visit your yard
+During the fall and winter months, it’s easy for gardeners to be discouraged with the lack of life in the garden.
+But these dismal months are a great time to invest interest in birds.
+Here's how to encourage them to visit your yard.

-Whether you choose to install a scarecrow to protect your plants from pesky critters, or just want to decorate your yard (or porch) for autumn, building a scarecrow is easy with a few simple supplies.
+Whether you choose to install a scarecrow to protect your plants from pesky critters, or just want to decorate your yard (or porch) for autumn, building a scarecrow is easy!
+All you need are a few simple supplies.

 Few things are as cozy on an autumn night than gathering around a fire pit.
-And although the weather hasn’t turned cool in my area of the country yet, I can’t wait to get the kids outside to just relax around a fire.
+Even when the weather isn't chilly, I can’t wait to get the kids outside to just relax around a fire.

 I love the scent of herbs; not just in my food, but all the time!
-So, the thought of an indoor herb garden fits right into my tastes (and smells, so to speak) but it was convenient since I had recently started cooking from scratch more and have a great sunny window in my kitchen.
+The thought of an indoor herb garden fits right into my tastes (and smells, so to speak), but it was convenient since I had recently started cooking from scratch more and have a great sunny window in my kitchen.